mtmanning93/Reach_reports/README_testing.md

 #### Linters

-To check for syntax errors in the projects Python code I used `pycodestyle` *(formerly pep8)*.
-Using this I was able to twst my code from inside the command line.
+To check for syntax errors in the project's Python code I used `pycodestyle` *(formerly pep8)*.
+Using this I was able to test my code from inside the command line.
 Its a fast and easy way to heck the syntax as it returns the file name and lines of the error.

 To install `pycodestyle` in the command line: